i3v/GOST-Numeric-style-for-JurisM/README.md

-*  "docs" folder with a copy of official style documentation.
+*  "officialStyleRules" folder with a copy of official style documentation.
   Official style rules is simply a copy of rules and examples, as-provided-by-publisher.
 It is convenient to keep them next-to-code.

 *  "examples" folder, which demonstrates as-designed behaviour: